 Grow Your Audience

-You’re probably aware that hashtags, an optimized bio and marketing your Instagram page on other social media are good ways to start growing your audience.
+You’re probably aware that hashtags, an optimized bio and marketing your Instagram page on other social media platforms are good ways to start growing your audience.
 But nowadays, the competition for followers is hot.
 Finding creative ways to get followers is critical.
 Some ideas include the following:

 - Make sure your photos are beautiful and unique to your style.

 - Host product giveaways for followers who invite others to follow you.